lobsang/medialib-server/README.md

 particular use case which is *listening to music stored in mp3 files on my nas at home from within the HTML5 browser at work*.

+That short term goal also includes browsing and searching the library as well as server-side cover art searching for media library contents.

+It is my conviction, that there are lots of potential server-side services which add value to the media library concept and which are independent of the physical location of media.
+As such this project is competition of sorts for the Amazon Cloud Player, or other open source projects like subsonic or Ampache.
+However, those all have in common that they offer one monolithic solution where the service api is basically coupled with the media location and where the clients are coupled to that service layer.

 Status
 ------